kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

   - one: foo
 ```

-and that the request matches a virtual host that is configured with the following plugin chain:
+and that the request matches a Virtual Service that references an `AuthConfig` configured with the following sequence of
+auth configurations:

 ```
-Plugin_1:
+config_1:
   HeadersValueOptions:
   - Header:
       one: bar
     Append: false
-Plugin_2:
+config_2:
   HeadersValueOptions:
   - Header:
       one: baz